Directors’ Report on Corporate Governance

 The Board is committed to providing a fair, balanced and understandable assessment of the Company’s position and prospects.

-Following the updates to the UK Corporate Governance Code, in particular in relation to the risk management process and long term viability of the Group, an assessment of the viability of the Group over a three year period to December 2018 was carried out by the Board and details of this assessment are laid out on page 48.
+Following the updates to the UK Corporate Governance Code, in particular in relation to the risk management process and long term viability of the Group, an assessment of the viability of the Group over a three year period to December 2019 was carried out by the Board and details of this assessment are laid out below.

 The Directors, having made appropriate enquiries, believe that the Company and the Group as a whole has adequate resources to continue in operational existence for the foreseeable future, being 12 months from the date of approval of the financial statements and, for this reason, they continue to adopt the going concern basis in preparing the financial statements.